 We also use the dip as a greek yogurt vegetable dip, too.
 It’s so versatile and good with many things.

-To make the breading for these Alaska cod fish sticks, you’ll have 3 separate bowls.
+To make the gluten free fish breading for these fish fingers for toddlers, separate out three bowls.

 The first will be a mixture of almond flour, cheese and spices.
 The second will be your bowl of eggs, and the third will be the toasted coconut.